 Making the best of every day – This has become our tagline but it is truly also what we believe from a patient care perspective as well as in our employee culture.
 We get the privilege of bearing witness to dying people of all ages.
 Having this privilege is profound.
 We have all learned individually, and as a collective team, that every human being needs to make the best of everyday regardless of a diagnosis, disease or death.
 At the end of everyday it is what life is all about.

 This article was published in the international publication YPO Ignite.
-Cynthia Emiry Roy, MS, LCSW, CHA is the President & CEO of Regional Hospice and Palliative Care.
+Cynthia Emiry Roy, MS, LCSW, CHA is the President & CEO of Regional Hospice.